-As you’ll see in the steps below you can repeatedly get close to the point, then stop and rest for a while before continuing.
+As you’ll see in the steps below, you can repeatedly get close to the point, then stop and rest for a while before continuing.
 Eventually you should find that it takes you longer to reach that point.

 Part 1: solo practice

-When doing the start and stop method, you may find you feel like ejaculating as soon as you start up again after a rest.
+When doing the start and stop method, you may find you feel like ejaculating as soon as you start again after a rest.
 This may be for one of two reasons:

 - You’re not resting for long enough.
 30 seconds is ideal, but you may need a minute for your arousal to drop.

-If you don’t have one already, you might find it helpful to check out my fleshlight stamina training Unit review.
+This will help ensure your hard work doesn’t fall apart when it comes to the real thing.
+If you don’t have one already, you might find it helpful to check out my review of the aptly named fleshlight stamina training unit.